-Seems that the permissions got mixed up as I reformatted my Windows 7 and moved things around.
-Here is how to fix “You require permission from SYSTEM to make changes to this file” on Windows 7 even when you are already an Administrator.
+With this issue, it seems that the permissions got mixed up as I reformatted my Windows 7 and moved things around.
+Here is how to fix “You require permission from SYSTEM to make changes to this file” or “you require permission from system to make changes to this folder” on Windows 7 even when you are already an Administrator.

 - Right click on the folder (or file) what you want to delete which has this annoying problem – choose Properties.